aksgoel/Your-Everyday-Masks/README.md

 In the project directory, you can run:
 ### `npm run start`

-Logs will be written at the root level with filename 'log.txt'
+This will run both the server and the client.
+The Order Logs will be written at the root level with filename 'log.txt' and also available on your Stripe Dashboard.

 Server is on port 5000

-This runs both the server and the client.
-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.<br /
-You will also see any lint errors in the console.